-- (a) Out of Comedy and Animated movies, which one has a distribution of world-wide grosses that is most similar to the distribution of world-wide grosses for Action movies?
-Justify your choice in at most two sentences. - (b) Compare the distributions for Drama movies and Adventure movies.
+(a) Out of Comedy and Animated movies, which one has a distribution of world-wide grosses that is most similar to the distribution of world-wide grosses for Action movies?
+Justify your choice in at most two sentences.

+- (b) Compare the distributions for Drama movies and Adventure movies.
 Do they have reasonably similar medians?
 Is one more spread out than the other (if so, say which one)? - (c) If you directed a movie and wanted to make lots of money worldwide, which type appears to give you the best chance of doing so?
 Base your answer on the results of the box plot. - 5.
 Describe the relationship between domestic gross and foreign gross.
-To make a scatter plot between Variable1 and Variable2, type plot(Data\$Variable1,Data\$Variable2).

 Items to include in your description are the general trend of the relationship (e.g., positive and linear, negative and linear, some other pattern, no clear pattern) and whether there are any outliers or points that do not fit the pattern.

-6. Report the three pairwise correlations between Foreign, Domestic, and World-wide gross.
+To make a scatter plot between Variable1 and Variable2, type plot(Data\$Variable1,Data\$Variable2). - 6.
+Report the three pairwise correlations between Foreign, Domestic, and World-wide gross.

 To find correlations, type cor(Movies2012[,c("Variable1","Variable2","Variable3",...)]) which will show a matrix of the correlations between all the variables used as input (you can use as many as you'd like).
 Note that the diagonal is always 1.
-Make sure you know why that is.
+If you don't know why this is, ask me.